Monte Carlo with Determinantal Point Processes: Introduction

+Sampling the distribution in \eqref{preDPP}, which is called a multivariate Legendre ensemble, can be done exactly in time $\cO(N^3)$, if we neglect the cost of rejection sampling steps, see Section~\ref{s:sampling}.
+For the sake of illustration, a sample is shown in Figure~\ref{f:legendre2D} in the case $d=2$.
+For each $i$, the area of the disk centered at $\bx_i$ is proportional to its weight $1/K_N(\bx_i,\bx_i)$ in the quadrature rule of Theorem~\ref{t:legendre}.
+Points are well-spread throughout the square, more so than under independent uniform sampling, with a visible accumulation along the border of the square compensated by smaller weights.
+The green lines on the side plots show the marginals of the uniform measure on the square.
+The histograms on the side plots are weighted empirical histograms of the sample.

+In this paper we prove a more general result than Theorem~\ref{t:legendre}, where we consider a general class of measures instead of the uniform, and relax the assumption that the number of nodes $N$ is a $d$th power, see Theorem~\ref{DPPMC Th1}.
+For the latter, we need to introduce an ordering on multivariate monomials, see Section~\ref{sec CLT MOPE}.
+We also provide an importance sampling (Theorem~\ref{DPPMC Th2}) and self-normalized importance sampling (Theorem~\ref{DPPMC Th3}) version of this result, having applications to Bayesian inference in mind.

+Computationally, our method requires sampling from a DPP.
+The standard algorithm is $\cO(N^3)$ \citep{HKPV06}, plus some overhead due to using rejection sampling routines.
+As it stands, the applications of Monte Carlo with DPPs are thus naturally the same settings as Section~\ref{s:bq}, where the bottleneck is the evaluation of the integrand, not the generation of the nodes.
+Such settings arise in Bayesian inference for simulation-heavy sciences such as astrophysics \citep{Tro06}, ecology \citep{PSHNTHE13}, or cell biology \citep{FNCFKSTZSCN11}, where one evaluation of the integrand requires numerically solving large systems of differential equations.
+We comment in Section~\ref{s:sampling} on open avenues for faster sampling of specific DPPs, which would further widen the applicability of Monte Carlo with DPPs.

-It turns out that, when $d=1$, our method is formally very similar to Gaussian quadrature described in Section~\ref{s:quadrature}.
+It turns out that, when $d=1$, our method is formally very similar to Gaussian quadrature, as described in Section~\ref{s:quadrature}.
 We basically replace the zeros of orthogonal polynomials by particles sampled from \emph{orthogonal polynomial ensembles} (OP Ensembles), DPPs whose building blocks are orthogonal polynomials.
 Our contribution also has the advantage of generalizing more naturally to higher dimensions than Gaussian quadrature through multivariate OP Ensembles.

 Monte Carlo with DPPs is to be classified somewhere between classical Monte Carlo methods and QMC methods, respectively described in Sections~\ref{s:monteCarlo} and \ref{s:qmc}.
 It is very much similar to importance sampling, but with negatively correlated nodes.
 Simultaneously, it is more Monte Carlo than scrambled nets, as it does not randomize \emph{a posteriori} a low discrepancy deterministic set of points, but rather incorporate the low discrepancy constraint into the randomization procedure.
+Our approach also bears similarity with postprocessing approaches to Monte Carlo with fast convergence of Section~\ref{s:monteCarlo}.
+Indeed, the fast convergence in our CLT is due to approximation results, much like nonparametric control variates.
 We further comment on this in Section~\ref{s:discussion}.